-Yes, one of the alternate spellings is “Amen,” but considering the rest of the Bible information we found on this word, the name of this pagan deity does not carry the same meaning as the Bible definition or usage as amen.
+- Yes, one of the alternate spellings of Amun-Ra is “Amen,” but considering the rest of the Bible information we found on amen, the name of this pagan deity does not carry the same meaning or usage.

-Findings: The word retains a consistent meaning across both time and languages.
+Findings: The word amen retains a consistent meaning across both time and languages.
 Its meaning is clearly defined by the Bible itself.
-Since we can trace “amen” back to its Hebrew root word, we can see that it does not just enter into the text as a later addition, nor does it trace back to an Egyptian origin.
+Since we can trace amen back to its Hebrew root word, we can see that it does not just enter into the text as a later addition, nor does it trace back to an Egyptian origin.

 A search on e-Sword identified 78 occurrences of the word amen in the KJV where Strong’s breaks its use down into 51 times in the New Testament and 27 times in the Old Testament.

-- Of the 51 times where the word “amen” appears in the KJV Greek New Testament, there are only three times where a difference is found between the KJV and the Greek Novum Testamentum Graece (NU) (translated 1898, explained below).
+- Of the 51 times where the word amen appears in the KJV Greek New Testament, there are only three times where a difference is found between the KJV and the Novum Testamentum Graece (NU) version of the Greek (translated 1898, explained below).
 In two of these instances, the NU has omitted the entire phrase or verse.
 (Matt.
 6:13; Romans 16:24) In one verse, Luke 24:53, only the one word has been left out.

 - In all other 48 verses there is agreement between the two versions of the Bible.
 If it is offensive in those 3 places, should it be omitted from all the other verses as well?